Canvas

 Resources

 When you include images within your course documents, include an alternative text description (alt text) that accurately describes the image.
-Adding alt text allows screen readers to describe any images to students.
-This is especially important for any image that is used to provide further context or information.
+Alt text is read aloud by screen readers, so your descriptions help students understand the contents of the image.
+Alt text is essential for any image that is used to provide information to students that they would usually be expected to gain from visual content.

 Resources